Porsche 968

 The Porsche 968 is a sports car manufactured by German automobile manufacturer Porsche AG from 1991 until 1995.
-It was the final evolution of a series of water-cooled front-engine rear wheel drive models begun almost 20 years earlier with the 924, taking over the entry-level position in the company lineup from the 944 with which it shared about 20% of its parts.
-The 968 was Porsche's last new front-engined vehicle before the introduction of the Cayenne SUV in 2003.
+It was the final evolution of a series of water-cooled front-engine rear wheel drive models that began almost 20 years earlier with the introduction of the 924.
+It was intended to take over the entry-level position in the company lineup from the 944, which much of the vehicle was derived from.
+The 968 was Porsche's last new front-engined vehicle until the introduction of the Porsche Cayenne in 2003.